Jamesway/docker-google-api-demo/README.md

 ## JMail - A Quick Demo with Gmail
 I used PHP 7.1 for this app (maybe I'll add a Python version at somepoint).
 The technique is the same with any stack.

-This is a light, sans framework demo including:
+This is a light, sans framework demo that includes:
 - FastRoute - router
 - PHP-DI - depedency injection container
 - twig template engine